swersk/recursion/README.md

 >During this exercise, I delved deep into the concept of recursion—a technique where a function calls itself in order to solve problems.

+## The Challenge
+For the sprint, I was tasked with reimplementing certain parts of the browser that involve recursion.
+The trick?
+Not using any built-in shortcuts or functionalities that would make the problem trivial.
+This exercise reminded me of "polyfills"—a term used to describe reimplementing new browser functionalities in older browsers.

 ## What I Learned
 One of the core takeaways was understanding how smaller parts of a problem can reflect the larger problem as a whole when using recursion.
 This became evident when I dissected the function eat: